epfl-dcsl/fold/report/report.typ

 Once the module is created, we can define the entry point of our new loader, and augment the basic SystemV chain with our module.
 It means inserting the module before the start module.

+#code(
+  "examples/seccomp-linker/src/main.rs",
+  ident: "seccomp_chain",
+  type: "fn",
-#code("examples/seccomp-linker/src/main.rs", ident: "seccomp_chain", type: "fn", caption: "Main entry for seccomp-linker")<seccomp-main>
+  caption: "Main entry for seccomp-linker", )<seccomp-main>

 == Inter-module communication

 We can push the previous syscall filter idea further.
 For example, we could scan the object to detect the syscalls used and then restrict the process to only this set.

 In order to do the scan, and to illustrate communication between modules, we choose to create another module, at the beginning of the chain, that first collect symbols from the ELF and produce a set of syscalls to communicate to the `seccomp` filter module.
 The last one will retrieve it and create its filter from this.

+#code(
+  "examples/seccomp-sym-linker/src/syscall_collect.rs",
+  ident: "Module",
-#code("examples/seccomp-sym-linker/src/syscall_collect.rs", ident: "Module", caption: [Module implementation for `SysCollect`])<seccomp-sys-src>
+  caption: [Module implementation for `SysCollect`], )<seccomp-sys-src>

 In this basic example, we detect only if `puts` is used and if so, add probably used syscall to the set.

 The module can store this new set into the manifold shared map, with its own key: